gurumojo/text/neurodiversity/identity.md

 those called disease.

-I also learned what it is to really sing in harmony and reverberate with my whole body in mighty unison under expert direction.
-I attended master classes with internationally touring jazz singers, played the part of a haunted statue in an opera and thumped out bass lines in an a capella group between concert acts.
+I also learned what it is to really sing in harmony and reverberate with my whole body in mighty unison under precise direction.
+I attended master classes with internationally touring jazz singers, played the part of a haunted statue in an opera and thumped out bass lines in an a capella group between concert choir sets.
 It was there doing what I most loved that I first experienced autistic burnout without recognizing it.
 Nobody in my life used the A word beyond passing curiosity, so how could I?

 Go Bears!